DeanLeong/react-router-intro/README.md

 }
 ```

-There are other aspects of props and state that we want to pass to the Price component, if we passed everything we need it would look like this.
+Lets say there are other aspects of props and state that we want to pass to the Price component, if we passed everything we need it would look like this.

-Instead of doing this:

 ```jsx
 <Price